wdostert/Arma-3-Unit-Capture-Helper/README.md

 3. Run the script and follow the instructions
 4. Put the created script to play the path in your mission

-It is reccomended to delete the script when you are finished making your mission.
+It is recommended to delete the script when you are finished making your mission.